inixioamillano/marte-markov-telegram-bot/README.md

 ## Release History
 * 0.1.2
-    * ADD event on @botusername message
+    * ADD: event on @botusername message
 * 0.1.1
     * ADD: encryption.
 Messages in the database are encrypted.
 Just the bot can read the content of the learnt messages
 * 0.1.0